 At DripWorks, we offer an assortment of the best drip system valves in the business.
 We carry valves powered by battery DC power as well as models designed for use with household AC current.
 In addition, we offer automatic distribution valves powered by water flow, which makes them ideal for applications where electricity isn’t readily available.
 Choose a valve compatible with your timer and the pressure and flow rate of your irrigation system.

 We also carry a complete lineup of direct-burial wire and wire connectors for connecting timers to valves.
 Our direct-burial wire may be used with or without conduits.

-All in-line valves are designed for below ground installation (inside a valve box), and have female pipe threads on both inlet and outlet.
+All in-line valves are designed for below ground installation inside a valve box.
+They have female pipe threads on the inlet and the outlet.